 Children from 1 to 12 years old

-2.5-5 ml (1 / 2-1 measuring spoon) of Ferrum Lek® syrup per day.
+2.5-5 ml (1/2-1 scoop) Ferrum Lek ® syrup per day.

 Iron-deficiency anemia

-Children under 1 year old
+Children under 1 year of age

 The initial dose of Ferrum Lek ® syrup is 2.5 ml (1/2 measuring spoon) per day.
 The dose is gradually increased to 5 ml (1 scoop) of Ferrum Lek ® syrup per day.